rstacruz/flatdoc/Readme.md

 For GitHub projects, simply place this file in your [GitHub pages] branch and you're all good to go.

+*In short: just download this file and upload it somewhere.*

 [Download template >][template]

 ``` html